 National Steel and Shipbuilding Company (NASSCO)

-San Diego’s NASSCO was used to build and repair ships with arrays asbestos products from the early 1900s all way until the 1970s.
-Typical products that contained asbestos ranged from tiles, pipes, compounds, plaster, epoxies, and more.
-In addition to mechanics handling these products, thousands of contractors worked as installers at the shipyard and were therefore exposed to the harmful fibers of asbestos as well.
+San Diego’s NASSCO was used to build and repair ships with many asbestos products from the early 1900s until the 1970s.
+Typical products that contained asbestos ranged from tiles, pipes, compounds, plaster, epoxies, and many more.
+In addition to mechanics handling these products, numerous contractors worked as installers at the shipyard and were therefore exposed to dangerous asbestos fibers.

-Several lawsuits have surfaced after employees and contractors came forward after being diagnosed with mesothelioma and asbestosis.
-In one particular case, an employee sued the shipyard’s manufacturer after his wife developed mesothelioma through second-hand exposure.
-The Shipyard’s Worker Union also filed a lawsuit against the shipyard for violating for unfair labor practices after the company refused to allow a new health inspector to join the union and assess the health risks associated at the job site.
+The Shipyard’s Worker Union also filed a lawsuit against the shipyard for unfair labor practices after the company refused to allow a new health inspector to join the union and assess the health risks associated at the job site.

 Schools and Hospitals Associated with Asbestos Use in San Diego

-Many of the schools and hospitals in San Diego were built when asbestos was heavily used during construction are still open today.
-State and federal laws mandate that these facilities must always adhere to a safety plan should asbestos become disturbed.
+Many older schools and hospitals in San Diego were built when asbestos was heavily used during construction.
+A lot of these buildings are still in use today.
+State and federal laws require that these facilities always adhere to a safety plan should asbestos become disturbed.

 - Fleet Anti-Submarine Warfare Training Center